MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-automation.md

 * Integrate Power BI into familiar DevOps tools such as [Azure DevOps](/azure/devops/user-guide/what-is-azure-devops) or [GitHub Actions](https://docs.github.com/en/actions).

-* Schedule pipeline deployments to happen automatically at a given time.
+* Schedule pipeline deployments to happen automatically at a specific time.

 * Deploy multiple pipelines at the same time.

-* Cascade depending pipeline deployments.
+* Cascade depending on pipeline deployments.
 If you have content that's connected across pipelines, you can make sure some pipelines are deployed before others.

 ## Deployment pipelines API functions